BinghamtonRover/RoverSystem/docs/base_station.md

 You must also install TurboJPEG:
 1. Download the package file from https://sourceforge.net/projects/libjpeg-turbo/files/2.0.0/libjpeg-turbo-official_2.0.0_amd64.deb/download.
 2. Run `sudo dpkg -i libjpeg-turbo-official_2.0.0_amd64.deb` to install it.
 Verify that a directory `/opt/libjpeg-turbo` exists.

+## Building

+From the repository root, run `make network base_station rover` to build the system.